casonbobo/holbertonschool-hack_sprint/README.md

 # holbertonschool-hack_sprint
-The repo for one of Holberton C20's Hack Sprint with the theme brekfast
+The repo for one of Holberton C20's Hack Sprint with the theme brekfast.

+Made by:
+Karis Richardson
+and Cason Bobo